-Paris offers many experiences, tours such as cultural, gastronomic, architectural… As a city, it is a destination to always be discovered.
+Paris offers many experiences, and tours such as cultural, gastronomic, architectural… As a city, it is a destination to always be discovered.

-Is it possible to visit Bruges from Paris?
+Is it Possible to Visit Bruges from Paris?

 But, isn’t Bruges in Belgium?
 Of course, it is!
 Can we go from one country to another on a round trip in one day?
 Of course!
 France and Belgium have several of their main cities connected in a speedy and accessible way.